alejoacosta74/eth-to-btc-proxy/README.md

 # eth to qtum signature conversion proxy

-`qtumproxy` is a proxy server that converts a signed Ethereum transaction to a Qtum (Bitcoin) signed transaction and sends it to the Qtum node for broadcasting.
+`qproxy` is a proxy server that converts a signed Ethereum transaction to a Qtum (Bitcoin) signed transaction and sends it to the Qtum node for broadcasting.

 ## How it works
-The proxy runs a JSON RPC server that implements the method `eth_senRawTransaction` (as defined in the Ethereum JSON RPC API)
+The proxy runs a JSON RPC server that implements the method `eth_sendRawTransaction` (as defined in the Ethereum JSON RPC API)

 Whenever a Ethereum raw transaction is received, the tx is decoded and the signature is verified.

-Once the signature is verified, a new utxo based transaction is assembled with the same values from the original Ethereum transaction that are relevant to the Qtum blockchain, such as `amount`, `data`, `to`, `gas`, etc.
+Next, a new utxo based transaction is assembled with the same values from the original Ethereum transaction that are relevant to the Qtum blockchain, such as `amount`, `data`, `to`, `gas`, etc.

 Finally the new utxo based transaction is signed and broadcasted to the Qtum network, and the tx hash is returned to the original caller as part of the `eth_senRawTransaction` result.